 Chinese stock listings on NYSE, Nasdaq under microscope

-Top White House economic advisor Larry Kudlow says “delisting” Chinese companies from U.S. exchanges “is not on the table;” however, there is a new push to scrutinize some of these listings.
+Top White House economic advisor Larry Kudlow says “delisting” Chinese companies from U.S. exchanges “is not on the table” however there is a new push to scrutinize some of these listings.

 Continue Reading Below

 “What we are looking at is investor protection, U.S. investor protections…” Kudlow told FOX Business.
-“There have been complaints by the stock exchanges about this, the SEC has heard complaints so we’ve opened up a study group to take a look at it,” he said, noting the probe is in its infancy.
+“There have been complaints by the stock exchanges about this, the SEC has heard complaints so we’ve opened up a study group to take a look at it,” he said noting that the probe is in its infancy.

 |Ticker